Theodore H. Berlin: Scientific output

 At the beginning of his career, Berlin did research on physical chemistry (quantum theory of molecules).
 He is known for his work with Kac on the spherical model, a generalization of the Ising model of statistical mechanics, which was developed as a mathematical model for ferromagnetism.
 In contrast to the Ising model, the spherical model's spin variable on the lattice can assume continuous values (with the restriction that the sum of the squares of the spins is equal to the number of lattice positions).
 The spherical model can be solved exactly in the presence of an external field and shares that property of exact solvability with very few models of ferromagnetism.

 Personal life

 In 1944 Berlin married Patricia May Cleary.
-They had sons Geoffrey N., Dennis A., Michael K., and Alexander L. A daughter died in infancy.
+They had four children.